 The chipset features Qualcomm's third-gen X60 5G modem, and it has global Sub-6 and mmWave connectivity.
 The standout feature here is carrier aggregation on FDD and TDD bands and dynamic spectrum sharing — a first for the industry.
 This solves a lot of the issues that carriers face in terms of 5G infrastructure.

-T-Mobile, for instance, has focused on Sub-6 bands for its 5G rollout, but the carrier also holds a lot of mid-band and high-band spectrum, and it now has the ability to leverage those bands to deliver better speeds in dense areas.
+For instance, T-Mobile has focused on Sub-6 bands for its 5G rollout, but the carrier also holds a lot of mid-band and high-band spectrum, and it now has the ability to leverage those bands to deliver better speeds in dense areas.

 The X60 delivers up to 7.5Gbps download speeds and 3Gbps uploads, and as was the case with 4G modems, it's unlikely you will ever see these kinds of speeds in real-world use.
 But what you should care about is carrier aggregation and global Sub-6 and mmWave connectivity.